andyatkinson/catch-of-the-day/README.md

 `getInitialState` part of the react lifecycle

 "Spread" = `{...this.props}` passes the props through, alternative to passing functions from parent component to child component one by one.

+In Chrome React dev tools, can search for components on bottom.